 Life on Mars, by Jon Agee: This book, about a boy searching for life on Mars, kills me every single time.
 I don’t know what it is that makes me love it so much, but it’s just ridiculously fun.
 As I said above, you know my favorite kinds of picture books are those where the text and illustrations tell different stories– and sometimes totally contradict each other.
 There is something so wondrous about watching kids read and interpret these books, and when they truly understand the interplay between the two different narratives, it’s like witnessing a little piece of magic.
-This is one of our favorite funny children’s book, about a boy searching for life on Mars who has no clue he’s being followed by a real life martian, is simply fabulous.
+This is one of our favorite funny children’s books, about a boy searching for life on Mars who has no clue he’s being followed by a real-life martian.
+It’s simply the best.
 Support independent bookstores and get the book on Bookshop.org right here!

 Officer Buckle and Gloria, by Peggy Rathman: Officer Buckle is sent off to schools to share safety tips with students, and he usually bores his audience to tears.
 Enter Gloria, the police department’s new dog, who begins to accompany Officer Buckle to his presentations.
 Suddenly, the audience comes alive!
 While he grows proud of his public speaking abilities, the reader quickly recognizes that maybe Officer Buckle’s presentations are getting a little help from his new companion.
 The result?
 Squeals and giggles from your kids as they realize that Gloria has her own agenda.
 Support independent bookstores and get the book on Bookshop.org right here!